How To Save Money While Reloading

 If you are experienced as savvy shopping, you’re already accustomed to shopping for the best prices; this is a must for a reloader.
 Most veteran reloaders will tell you that they never buy all of their supplies from the same place, unless they simply aren’t worried about the price.
 One store might be running a sale on bullets while the other might be having a blowout on powders.
 Yet, this is where there forms a fine line between cheap (in cost) and unusable, in terms of quality.

 For example, never buy cheap, hard-cast bullets that have no uniformity in size, weight, or shape.
 While they may be incredibly cheap, they will yield varying results and end in complete failure.

 Buy Once-fired Brass

 Brass is going to be the most expensive portion of your consumables purchase.
 If you buy new, you are simply paying more for a “new-car” smell.
-Why some reloaders prefer new, those starting out with a budget can simply buy once-fired reloading brass from a trusted source, such as Capital Brass.
-This will drastically lower the price while allowing you to have quality brass you can trust.
+While some reloaders prefer new, those starting out with a budget can simply buy once-fired reloading brass from a trusted source, such as Capital Cartridge.

 Reloading brass doesn’t have to be expensive.
 Once you get your process down and become familiar with the ins and outs of reloading ammo, you can upgrade and move on to the high-priced gadgets.